With our reliance on portable electronics, a huge concern is what will we do when the power is out and our batteries are dead?

-The packaging, the usability and flexibility of the SunJack Solar Power Charger is impressive.
+The packaging, the usability, and flexibility of the SunJack Solar Power Charger are impressive.
 At 2 pounds, it is light enough to carry in a backpack and gives new meaning to good things come in small packages.
 As a matter of fact, I was so very excited about the SunJack that fifteen minutes into unpacking and setting it up, I said to Shelly “Wow!
 This is the greatest thing since sliced bread!”.
 Can you believe I really said that?

 I love SunJack and you will too.
 Be sure to enter the giveaway to win one for free!